lizethjozelyn/nft_trades/README.md

 ### `node api.js`

-In the project directory, you can run:
+In the server directory, you can run:

 ### `npm start`